 For example, if a client comes to you complaining of a chronic neck crick that’s affecting her sleep and impairing her driving due to lack of head rotation, ask her to make note of how much better her neck feels on the drive home.
 Just the anticipation of moving better will enhance dopamine production and, in turn, the hands-on work.
 To keep the feel-good chemicals flowing, instruct her to perform a simple homework exercise, such as staring in the mirror while rotating her shoulders side-to-side.
 This novel maneuver tricks the brain into believing it can rotate the head without threat.
 By completing the exercise each night, she will begin to rest more comfortably.
 To stimulate dopamine at the next session, praise her efforts and encourage her toward achieving her next goal.
 The pleasure-reward hormone will give her a lift before the hands-on work even begins.

-Oxytocin: the hug-it-out hormone
+Oxytocin: the feel-good hormone

 Good, empathetic bodywork in a warm, friendly environment is just the ticket to help form social bonds that keep the client’s oxytocin flowing.
 Over a series of sessions, oxytocin enhances intimacy and trust, contributing to healthy client relationships and improved therapeutic outcomes.
 In fact, researchers have found that interpersonal touch not only stimulates oxytocin release, but also reduces cardiovascular stress and enhances immune function.1